ArturoSbr/appec-s1-2025/README.md

 3. Install the program you just downloaded.
 4. Clone this repository.
 5. Navigate into the cloned repository.
-6. Run `conda env create -f environment.yml` (this uses the file `environment.yml` and installs everything that's in it).
+6. Run `conda env create -f environment.yml` (this uses the file `environment.yml` to create a new environment named `appec` with all the required libraries).
-7. Activate the environment with `conda activate econ`.
+7. Activate the environment with `conda activate appec`.